radlfabs/flexcv/docs/index.md

 ## Contributions

 We welcome contributions to this repository.
-If you have any questions, please contact us at rosenthal.fabian@gmail.com.
+If you have any questions, please don't hesitate to get in contact.